-- 4.4.1 Clearly identified with visitor/contractor passes. - 4.4.2 Met and directed by school staff/representatives. - 4.4.3 Signed in and out of the school by school staff.

-- 4.4.4 Given a safeguarding leaflet to read, or directed to a poster informing them of how to report a concern - 4.4.5 Given restricted access to only specific areas of the school, as appropriate. - 4.4.6 Escorted by a member of staff/representative as required. - 4.4.7 Given access to pupils restricted to the purpose of their visit. - 4.5 All members of staff must complete regular safeguarding training, attend regular refresher training and partake in any training opportunities arranged or delivered by the DSL.
+- 4.4.1 Clearly identified with visitor/contractor passes. - 4.4.2 Met and directed by school staff/representatives. - 4.4.3 Signed in and out of the school by school staff. - 4.4.4 Given a safeguarding leaflet to read, or directed to a poster informing them of how to report a concern - 4.4.5 Given restricted access to only specific areas of the school, as appropriate. - 4.4.6 Escorted by a member of staff/representative as required. - 4.4.7 Given access to pupils restricted to the purpose of their visit. - 4.5 All members of staff must complete regular safeguarding training, attend regular refresher training and partake in any training opportunities arranged or delivered by the DSL.
 Updates must be cascaded to all staff throughout the year, at a minimum of once a year.1 - 4.6 All parents/carers must be made aware of the school's responsibilities in regard to child protection procedures through this policy, which is available on our website.
-Hard copies are also available from the school office. - 4.7 All staff must follow the reporting procedures as follows when reporting any child protection concerns: - 4.7.1 Staff must ensure the child is in a safe place and in receipt of support; - 4.7.2 Staff must initially make a verbal report to the DSL to alert them to the safeguarding/child protection concern; - 4.7.3 Staff must make a written report using the school record keeping process; - 4.7.4 All concern forms are located in the staff room on the noticeboard - 4.7.5 Staff must ensure the time and date of the incident is recorded: - 4.7.6 A factual account of the incident must be recorded, including who was involved, what was said/seen/heard, where the incident took place and any actual words or phrases used by the child; - 4.7.7 Use a body map to record any injuries seen or reported by the child: - 4.7.8 Staff must sign and date the report giving details of their role within school;
+Hard copies are also available from the school office. - 4.7 All staff must follow the reporting procedures as follows when reporting any child protection concerns: - 4.7.1 Staff must ensure the child is in a safe place and in receipt of support; - 4.7.2 Staff must initially make a verbal report to the DSL to alert them to the safeguarding/child protection concern; - 4.7.3 Staff must make a written report using the school record keeping process; - 4.7.4 All concerns are reported through the CPOMs online reporting system.